Granite walls dedication

 Tuesday, October 23, 2012

-A section of the First Avenue Walls south of Eastman Hall.
+A section of the First Avenue Walls by Eastman and Riverview halls.

 The restored granite retaining walls on First Avenue will be dedicated during an 11 a.m.
 Oct.
 30 ceremony on the Riverview front lawn.